sphinx-labs/sphinx/docs/ci-foundry-proposals.md

         run: npx sphinx propose ./script/HelloSphinx.c.sol --dry-run --testnets
 ```

+TODO(md-end): grammar check

 ## 6. Create the propose workflow
 Now we'll create a workflow that runs the `propose` command with the `--confirm` flag.
-The confirm flag overrides the manual confirmation required by the proposal command allowing the proposal command to complete automatically.
-Your deployment will still required approval via the Sphinx UI before it will be executed on chain.
+The confirm flag overrides the manual confirmation required by the proposal command.
+This allows the proposal command to complete automatically.
+Your deployment will still require approval via the Sphinx UI before it will be executed on chain.

 Copy and paste the following into your `sphinx.deploy.yml` file: